Dietetic Internship Year

 The curriculum for the dietetic internship year is delivered in several ways:

-- A mandatory three-day orientation in Greeley, Colorado (occurring at the end of June).
+- A mandatory three-day online orientation (occurring at the end of June).
 The orientation provides interns with administrative details of the program, Professional Development, and Community Nutrition.

 - The internship year provides a total of 20 graduate credit hours of the 55 required to graduate with a Master of Science degree in Dietetics.
 Credits completed during the summer of the internship year are designed to orient interns to the program standards of practice and to ensure that each intern has the resources to attain competence in each area of study / practice.